Sore Throat: Introduction

 Sore Throat: Treatments

 Treatment plans for a sore throat are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of a sore throat, decreases the risk of developing serious ...more treatments »
+Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of a sore throat, decreases the risk of developing serious complications, ...more treatments »

 Sore Throat: Misdiagnosis

 Diagnosing a sore throat and its cause may be delayed or missed because in some cases, a sore throat may not be severe enough for a person to seek medical care.
 In addition, diagnosing the underlying or associated disease, disorder or condition can be delayed because noticeable symptoms, such as a sore throat, may not occur immediately, such as in tumors of the larynx.
-A sore throat is a ...more misdiagnosis »
+A ...more misdiagnosis »

 Symptoms of Sore Throat